tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set(x+halfwidth, y, pixel)
 {% endhighlight %}

 You should be quite comfortable with loops now.
-In this instance, the `range` is half the Display window's with by its full height.
+In this instance, the `range` is half the display window's with by its full height.
 In a pixel-by-pixel, row-by-row manner, the loop gets each pixel and `set`s its clone accordingly.
 The `set()` function accepts three arguments: an x-coordinate, then y-coordinate, then colour.
 Run the sketch.
 The new pixels are drawn over your earlier experiments.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-get-set.png" />